 “Discovering the unique potential within every child is our mission.”

 At P.G.
-Chambers School, “discovering children’s unique potential” is at the heart of our mission, inspiring us to provide the best, most comprehensive education and therapy programs for children with disabilities, from birth through 22 years of age.
-The mission extends to the school’s state-of-the-art early education programs for young children with and without disabilities, six weeks to five years of age, in the school’s inclusive child care program.
+Chambers School, “discovering potential” is at the heart of our mission, inspiring us to provide the best, most comprehensive special education and therapy programs for children with disabilities and developmental delays.
+P.G.
+Chambers School changes the lives of children by instilling a love of learning, encouraging independence, and most importantly, developing unshakable self-confidence.

 P.G.
 Chambers School Goals

 • To reach beyond best-practice and offer innovative services for children and families

 • To continuously improve quality, collaboration, and sustainability

 • To conscientiously prepare PGCS for the future

 • To be effective advocates for children with disabilities

 • To ensure that PGCS can meet the challenges of changing economic and educational environments through the development of resources